lupyuen/lupyuen.github.io/src/dashboard.md

 The steps below will work for any __Debian Bookworm__ machine.
 Hopefully someday we'll find a way to budget for the machine.
 (And secure it too)

+_Will it be cheaper on an Asian Cloud?
+Like AliCloud?_

+Hmmm interesting...
+We should try it!

 # Create Our Virtual Machine

 Create Project: nuttx-dashboard